 You can make a plan for the short, medium or long term.

 Think 5 to 10 years into the future, or even further, to set your long term goals.
-While you’re still in high school your long term goals might include establishing an exciting career, buying a house, or traveling overseas.
+While you’re still in high school your long term goals might include establishing a career that you’ll love, buying a house, or traveling overseas.

 We’re talking between 1 and 5 years here.
 Work out needs to happen in the next year or two to help you achieve your goal.
-In high school medium term goals might include saving up for a car, finding a part-time job, being selected for school captain or a sports team, or achieving better marks.
+In high school medium term goals might include:

 What do you want to achieve in the next few weeks or months?
-Short-term goals should be clear and achievable, and could include something like trying a new skill, passing an upcoming exam, or cleaning out your room.
+Short-term goals should be clear and achievable, and could include something like learning a new skill, passing an upcoming exam, or even just cleaning out your room.

 Setting goals is a simple process

-We’ve already established that having some goals is a good idea, so how do we actually go about setting them?
+If you’ve already realised that having some goals is a good idea, so how do you actually go about setting them?

-Step 1 – Start by sitting somewhere quiet with a notepad and pen.
+Step 1 – Find somewhere quiet, take a notepad and pen